Find out if triple glazing will be beneficial for your home.

 Your home’s security is always top of our minds, which is why all our double-glazed windows have unique 14-point locking systems, approved by the Secured by Design initiative.
 Not only that, but they’re energy efficient, so you’ll save money on those bills!
 We’re members of the Guild of Master Craftsmen, and FENSA-approved, and all products come with a 10-year guarantee from the Plastics Window Federation for complete peace of mind.

-We cover the Midlands and Northern Ireland With headquarters in Derby as well as offices in Belfast, we are ideally situated for all of your home improvements needs.
+We cover the Midlands and Northern Ireland With headquarters in Derby as well as offices in Leicester and Belfast, we are ideally situated for all of your home improvements needs.
 All our double-glazed windows are available in a choice of colours and styles, and we’ll arrange a design consultation with you to discuss your options.
 Now’s the time to transform your home – request a quote today!

 Double glazing vs single glazing